zararah/zararah.net/_posts/2015/2015-07-21-the-dangerous-internet.md

 <!--more-->

 This is the same site that some describe as a ["violent black hole of racism"](http://gawker.com/how-reddit-became-a-worse-black-hole-of-violent-racism-1690505395), that has actual sections describing sexual abuse in great detail, whose [community policies are sorely, sorely lacking](http://www.buzzfeed.com/charliewarzel/nothing-changes-at-reddit#.boPM44WgRY), whose former CEO described as [a space where the trolls are winning over humanity](https://www.washingtonpost.com/opinions/we-cannot-let-the-internet-trolls-win/2015/07/16/91b1a2d2-2b17-11e5-bd33-395c05608059_story.html).
+By not mentioning this side of the "otherwise liberal site", the reader is left none the wiser about the actual realities of community fora such as Reddit.

 Bartlett goes on to conclude about online trolling and harassment: